ktnrg45/vs-code-cython/README.md

 - Syntax highlighting
 - Static syntax checking for C and CPP syntax
 - Go to definitions
-- Import resolver for .pyx and .pxd files
+- Import resolver for .pxd files

 # About